There is nothing like teacher tired.

 Being tired is one thing, but unless you are a teacher, you don’t know what teacher tired really is.

-It is only the month of September and I can already see how much this school year is already draining out of educators.
+We can see how much this school year is already draining out of educators.
 Is this pace sustainable?
 Is this realistic for teachers?

 The problem is, we have already answered “yes” to both those questions because that is who we are.
 We would walk barefoot over hot coals for our students.